• Skip to primary navigation

 • With an electric beater, whip up the vegan whipping cream until stiff.
 If you can't find vegan whipping cream you can make a homemade whipped cream with full-fat coconut milk or coconut cream.

 To do this, refrigerate the canned coconut milk for about 10 hours.
 Then scoop out the solid part from the can and add it to a cold bowl.
-Add powdered sugar - about 2 to 3 tablespoon - and whip with a hand mixer till smooth.
+Add powdered sugar – about 2 to 3 tbsp – and whip with a hand mixer till smooth.
 Set aside in the refrigerator.
-To make the coconut whipped cream more stable you can add ½ teaspoon of xanthan gum, then keep whipping at full speed till it thickens up.
+To make the coconut whipped cream more stable you can add ½ tsp of xanthan gum, then keep whipping at full speed till it thickens up.

 vegan whipping cream